LauraRozier/VerificationGatekeeper/README.md

 This plugin was written after a suggestion by [TFNBlackMarket](https://umod.org/user/TFNBlackMarket)

+Keep in mind that this plugin will disable every possible action a player can perform, other then walking around.

 ## Configuration

 - **Verified Player Group** -- Defines the group that disables all the preventive measures of this plugin.